 - Eat a lot of fruits like apples, avocados, mangoes, etc. Be creative with the fruits you serve during meals.

 - Eat lots of vegetables, add it to your meal.

 - Ensure you ask every family member of their favourite meal so that every family member will have their favourite meal on the timetable.

-- If you want to lose weight or get rid of stubborn fats in your belly, knowing the number of calories your about to devour is helpful.
+- If you want to lose weight or get rid of stubborn fats in your belly, knowing the number of calories you’re about to devour is helpful.

-- If you want to lose weight stay away from chicken, or meat but if reverse is the case, then devour.
+- If you want to lose weight, stay away from chicken, or meat, but if the reverse is the case, then devour.

 - If you work from 8 AM – 5 PM Mondays through Fridays, prepare and freeze sauces, soups and stews over the weekend.

 - Most Nigerian meals are mostly carbohydrates, eat small portions at every meal.